JoshuaC215/agent-service-toolkit/README.md

    LANGCHAIN_ENDPOINT=https://api.smith.langchain.com
    LANGCHAIN_API_KEY=your_langchain_api_key
    LANGCHAIN_PROJECT=your_project

+   # Optional, if MODE=dev, uvicorn will reload the server on file changes
+   MODE=
    ```

 3. You can now run the agent service and the Streamlit app locally, either with Docker or just using Python.
 The Docker setup is recommended for simpler environment setup and immediate reloading of the services when you make changes to your code.